-Rather than memorizing quickly forgotten facts, I spend time trying to figure out what’s going on behind the scene.
+Rather than memorizing quickly forgotten facts, we spend time trying to figure out what’s going on behind the scene and we hope you will too.
 Is there a project that can be used to demonstrate what’s really happening?
 Is there a way to make this concept easy to understand?

-As a previous student, a father who cares about teaching proper study skills to my children, or when acting as one of the Physics, Math and Engineering Professors at our local college, “how things work” remains one of my core interests.
-If that is your interest as well, then this site is for you.
+Well, as a previous students, and parents who care about teaching proper study skills to children, or when acting as one of the Physics, Math and Engineering Professors at our local college, “how things work” remains one my core

 Because of the old teacher in me, I can think of few better ways to learn than by doing.
 After a “how it works” discussion, this site quickly focuses on projects for each topic that lends itself to that type of study.
 Teachers, students or just interested folks can find resources, “how to do” projects, science fair topics and other valuable information about the subject.